Jason Dolley

-Jason Scott Dolley (born July 5, 1991) is an American actor and musician, known for his roles in Disney Channel shows and movies.
+Jason Scott Dolley (born July 5, 1991) is an American actor, musician, and Twitch streamer known for his roles in Disney Channel shows and movies.
 These include Newton "Newt" Livingston III on Cory in the House, Virgil Fox in Minutemen, Connor Kennedy in Read It and Weep, Pete Ivey in Hatching Pete, and PJ Duncan on Good Luck Charlie.

 Early life and education

 Jason Scott Dolley was born in Los Angeles, California on July 5, 1991.
-He has an older brother named Jeffrey (Born 1989).
-In 2010, he took college courses in philosophy at Moorpark College and at California Lutheran University.
+He has an older brother named Jeffrey (b.
+1989).
+In 2010, he took online courses at Moorpark College.
+In 2016, Dolley graduated from California Lutheran University.